 Please note: these numbers may be different for the upcoming academic year.

-The fee that a potential member pays to participate in Recruitment covers room and board, a processing fee, and three Recruitment t-shirts that are given at check-in.
-By paying this fee and participating in Formal Recruitment, potential members get to move into the residence hall three days before other students.
+The fee that a potential member pays to participate in recruitment covers room and board, a processing fee, and three recruitment T-shirts that are given at check-in.
+By paying this fee and participating in primary recruitment, potential new members get to move into the residence hall three days before other students.

-- During Open House and Philanthropy Rounds, you will wear a provided unisex t-shirt (see image below.)
-The cost of these t-shirts is included in the registration fee.
+- During open house and philanthropy rounds, you will wear a provided unisex T-shirt.
+The cost of these T-shirts is included in the registration fee.
 You will sign up for your size when you register.